wigpen/Level-Up_in_Cyber/README.md

 The order presented here is not the order things have to be done it ... it is a suggestion and sometimes suggestions are wrong ... personally I jump between modules, paths, specific rooms depending on what is going on in my world and what topic comes up that I don't know about.

+Most of the content is created/curated/done-by TryHackMe, I use them because they have a balance between defence and offence and cater for both types of teams and not just hackers/red teamers/pen testers ... us blue's need love too.

 ## RESOURCES
 https://osintframework.com/ - Open-Source Intelligence Framework